 The day of the wedding the friar asked for a document where it stated that they had both been baptized.
 But she didn’t have it.
 So the friar did not marry them.

-The girl got into such depression that she ended up going mad.
-When he saw that the boy lost every hope of ever being able to marry her and left her.
+The girl fell into such a dark depression that she ended up going mad.
+The boy lost all hope of ever being able to marry her and left.
 That was when she decided to never take off her wedding dress.

 One day while walking by a nearby river she heard that her loved one was going to marry some other girl.
 This made her feel so sad and desperate that she started running and screaming until she found a cliff from where she jumped off.
 Her soul was left on this earth, searching for her loved one.